 [3] Authentic Parmigiano-Reggiano cheese from Italy.
 Parmesan is a version from the U.S. or other country (photo © Whole Foods Market).

 The recipe can be quite simple: shrimp sautéed in garlic lemon butter.
-This recipe is a bit more elaborate, adding a topping of Parmesan and bread crumbs.
-Feel free to use the simpler version, and eliminate the cheese, bread crumbs and the broiler.
+The recipe below is a bit more elaborate, adding a topping of Parmesan and bread crumbs.

 Prep time, including the broiled topping, is 20 minutes.
 Serve with a green salad and light-bodied white wine, such as Pinot Grigio or Sauvignon Blanc.